Visitation at Avon Park Prison, FL.

 • Do not visit until the inmate notifies you that your visitation application is approved.

-• Anyone 12 years old or older must complete the visitation application and submit it by e-mail or U.S. Mail.
+• Visitors 12 years old and older must complete the visitation application; incomplete or misleading forms may be denied.

-• Visitors 16 years of age or older must present a valid photo identification to enter the visiting area.
+• Visitors 16 and older must present valid photo identification to enter the visiting area.

 Visitation Guides